 Put a cupcake in front of my kids, and they’ll react differently.
-One hates frosting, so he’ll scrape it off.
+One hates frosting, so he’ll scrape it off (a trait he did not inherit from me).
 One will eat only the frosting, leaving the naked cake behind.
 And one will eat the entire thing — and by “the entire thing,” I mean the entire thing.
 Cupcake paper and all.

 And when he eats a sucker, that includes the stick.

 The good thing about this?
 He never leaves much trash behind.
 The bad thing?
 It’s just … kind of weird.
 I mean, I’m not one to judge anybody’s snack choices, but even the strangest food choices are, well, food.
 Meanwhile my son is over here noshing on a pizza coupon like it’s the actual pizza.

 He was about 2 1/2 the first time I noticed it.
 I walked into the bathroom, and there he was, taking a chunk out of a full roll of toilet paper.

 I was equally impressed with his bite strength (really, who can bite a toilet paper roll like it’s an apple?!) and horrified that my toddler was eating toilet paper instead of the endless array of toddler-appropriate snacks I provided him.

 I pried open his mouth, but it was too late — the TP was well on its way into his digestive system by that point.
 Wiping from the inside, you could say.